January 2024

 12 cm Moly grids that are used for assist applications can be operated much longer compared to the 16 cm grids.
 Mainly because they are commonly used at lower powers and are not typically used for deposition.
 They are less likely to be exposed to deposition as well.
 This reduces the need for cleaning frequency.

-Maximize grid set life and minimize production down time.
+Maximize grid set life and minimize production down time

 Be sure to take the time to check the items we have outlined in this edition of Tech tips.
 Doing so will save you a lot of time in the future.